 WP3's main objective is to develop and test the SoCo-net module.
-This work is based on the design effort carried out in WP1 and 2 and described in this deliverable (2.1.a).
+This work is based on the design effort carried out in WP1 and 2 and described in this deliverable.

 1.3.4 Work package 4 - ICT-based service development: